-Counsel referred to the case of Mabirizi Kiwanuka & Anor Vs Owere Franco & 3 Ors High Court Miscellaneous Application 2673 of 2014 where court held that;
+Counsel referred to the case of Mabirizi Kiwanuka & Anor Vs Owere Franco & 3 Ors Miscellaneous Application 2673 of 2014 where court held that;

-"In the light of the fore stated provision of the law regarding the issuance of a certificate of levy of distress for rent, the registrar execution had no authority to do so his action was illegal...."

-".....
-It is unmistakably clear, from the provision of the law cited above, that the jurisdiction to issue a certificate for the levying of distress, and the appointment of the bailiff in that regard, vests solely in a Magistrate's Court; and this mandate is exclusively exercisable either by a Chief Magistrate or by a Magistrate Grade 1.
-Accordingly, in issuing the certificate to levy distress for rent, the Registrar Execution acted without jurisdiction; for which his act was illegal, and cannot be allowed to stand".
+"In the light of the afore stated provision of the law regarding the issuance of a certificate of levy of distress for rent, the registrar execution had no authority to do so his action was illegal" It is unmistakably clear, from the provision of the law cited above, that the jurisdiction to issue a certificate for the levying of distress, a nd the appointment of the bailiff in that regard, vests solely in a Magistrate's Co urt; and this mandate is exclusively exercisable either by a Chief Magistrate or by a Magistrate Grade 1.
+Accordingly, in issuing the certificate to levy dis stress for rent, the Registrar Execution acted without iurisdiction: for whi ch his act was illegal, and cannot be allowed to stand".

-Counsel for the Respondent submitted that this application is not fit for revision.
+Counsel for the applicant submitted that this application is not fit for revision.
 He referred to the case of Nyakiyumbu Growers Co-operative Society Ltd Vs Tembo K. Salongo, Revision Cause No. 01 of 2017 where it was held that;